La Tribu de Ciudad Juárez

-La Tribu de Ciudad Juárez Fútbol Club is a football club that plays in the Liga TDP.
-It is based in the city of Ciudad Juárez, Mexico.
+La Tribu de Ciudad Juárez Fútbol Club is a Mexican football club based in Ciudad Juárez, Chihuahua that competes in the Premier A, the intermediate branch of the Liga Premier de México, the third level division of Mexican football.

 History

-The team was founded in 2012 as a result of the name change of Club Colegio de Bachilleres de Ciudad Juárez and after the dissolution of Indios de Ciudad Juárez, it played its first official match on October 21 of the same year, drawing two goals against Chinarras de Aldama.
+The team was founded in 2012 as a result of the name change of Club Colegio de Bachilleres de Ciudad Juárez and after the dissolution of Indios de Ciudad Juárez, club that was honored with the name La Tribu de Ciudad Juárez, it played its first official match on October 21 of the same year, drawing two goals against Chinarras de Aldama.

-The club reached the final phase for promotion in the years 2013, 2014, 2016, 2019 and 2021.
-Having its best participation in 2021 where it eliminated the clubs FCD Santiago Nuevo León, Aguacateros de Peribán and Gorilas de Juanacatlán to reach the semifinals zone.
+The club reached the final phase for promotion in the years 2013, 2014, 2016, 2019, 2021, 2022, 2023, 2024, 2025 and 2026.

+In the 2025–26 season, La Tribu achieved promotion to the Liga Premier de México, after reaching the regional finals of the Liga TDP, marking the best performance in the club's history.

 Stadium

+Since the 2026–27 season, La Tribu plays its matches at home at the Estadio Municipal 8 de Diciembre, which has a capacity to accommodate 4,050 spectators and it was opened in 2025.

-The team plays its matches at home in the Complejo La Tribu, which has a capacity to accommodate 500 spectators, in the 2021 media announced that a new stadium is being built.
-The full capacity is still unknown.
+Until 2026, the team played its home matches in the Complejo Deportivo La Tribu, which has a capacity to accommodate 500 spectators.